Getting Enough Sleep: The Secret Weapon for Weight Loss

-In a perfect world, you would hit the sack as soon as the sun goes down and get out of bed at the crack of dawn, but we both know that’s not going to happen, so instead, you can follow a few tips to get enough light during the day and minimize the impact of light on your sleep rhythms and get the good night’s sleep your body needs.
+In a perfect world, you would hit the sack as soon as the sun goes down and get out of bed at the crack of dawn, but in today’s world, that’s probably not going to happen.
+Instead, you can follow a few tips to get enough light during the day and minimize the impact of light on your sleep rhythms and get the good night’s sleep your body needs.

 - Go outside more.
-The goal is to get at least 1 hour of sunlight every day.
-The exposure to this bright, natural light helps regulate your circadian rhythms and can help reduce the impact that nighttime exposure to bright light has on your sleep patterns.
+The goal is to get at least one hour of sunlight every day.
+The exposure to this bright, natural light helps regulate your circadian rhythm and can help reduce the impact that nighttime exposure to bright light has on your sleep patterns.

 - Use only amber lights at nighttime.
 Amber lights filter out blue and white light, which are the brightest, most stimulating colors on the light spectrum.
-When you use amber-toned lights, your body will produce melatonin and it won’t disrupt your circadian rhythm.
-You can also purchase amber colored glasses inexpensively that you can wear at night while looking at electronics.
+When you use amber-toned lights, your body produces melatonin, making disruptions in your circadian rhythm less likely.
+You can also purchase amber colored glasses (also called “blue light blocking glasses”) inexpensively that you can wear at night while looking at electronics.

 April 4, 2015